TimonFercho/masters-thesis/literature-review/README.md

 ## Research Questions

 <!-- List of research questions to be addressed -->
-The research questions to be addressed include:
+The research questions to be addressed are:
-1. What are the primary causes of inefficient LLM inference?
+1. What are the primary factors contributing to inefficiencies in LLM inference?
-2. What are the key advancements in efficient LLM inference techniques?
+2. What recent advancements have been made in improving the efficiency of LLM inference?
+3. How do long context lengths impact LLM inference performance, particularly in terms of memory and computational efficiency?
+4. What strategies are available to optimize the attention mechanism in LLMs with long context lengths?
+5. How are FPGAs being used to accelerate machine learning inference, particularly for LLM inference?
-3. What are the challenges and opportunities in FPGA-based LLM acceleration?
+6. What are the challenges and opportunities in FPGA-based acceleration of LLM inference?
-4. What are the key optimization techniques for KV cache in LLMs?
+7. What are the key techniques for optimizing KV cache size and management in LLMs to reduce memory consumption?
-5. How can FPGA-based accelerators be utilized to optimize KV cache in LLMs?

 ## Methodology